ibexa/documentation-developer/docs/api/rest_api/rest_api_authentication.md

 - [Cross-origin requests](rest_responses.md#cross-origin)
 - [`access_control`]([[= symfony_doc =]]/security/access_control.html)

+!!! caution "SiteAccess login"

+    The anonymous user is used to access the ressource even if authentification with the REST server has been established.
+    Anonymous user must have user/login policy on the SiteAccess used by the REST domain.

 ## Session-based authentication

 This authentication method requires a session cookie to be sent with each request.